The King’s Man

 Pauline’s notes on the King’s Man trilogy

-I wrote the Lords trilogy as one novel.
+I wrote the previous trilogy (Lords of the Two Lands) as one novel.
 It subsequently divided naturally into three volumes, but by the time the first, The Hippopotamus Marsh, was published, I was exhausted.
 I took a great deal of time off, and when I felt ready to write again I deliberately chose a character from the Eighteenth Dynasty, Huy Son of Hapu, who seemed mysterious enough to allow me the freedom to happily fictionalize him.
 But the research quickly made it clear that the man would not be so easy to explain.

 History has left us no record of him before he was summoned to the court of Pharaoh Amunhotep the Third, one of Egypt’s greatest kings, except the names of his parents, his brother, and the few other members of his family.
 He was born, and lived for approximately the first fifty years of his life, at Hut-herib, a small Delta town.
 Within nine years of having answered the royal command to present himself before the Horus Throne he had risen to become the virtual ruler of the country, in charge of everything from trade and taxes to the distribution of Egypt’s naval and infantry forces.